dozerwatch/cybersecurity_courses/pwncollege/intro_to_cybersecurity.md

 ## Web Security
 One application of web security is the prevention of random people from robbing your bank acount online.

+A general assumption in web security is that the *victim will visit any arbitrary site*.

 - Web **Client** Security Considerations
     - Recieve arbitrary data from some remote server
     - Some things this data might influence client to do: